Rules & Regulations

 - All sales are final.
 No cash refunds will be given for admission.

 - Smoking is not permitted anywhere in the pool facility or within 50 feet of it.

-- No person shall photograph or videotape an unrelated person or persons without the consent of the person or persons being photographed or videotaped.
+- No person shall photograph, video or record an unrelated person or persons without the consent of the person or persons being photographed, videotaped or recorded.